vitkozel/vitkozel/README.md

 * Programming language **[VKode](https://github.com/vitkozel/VKode)**
 * **[vitkozel](https://github.com/vitkozel/vitkozel)**

+# Contact

+If you'd like to contact me for some reason, please send an email to **vitek.kozel@email.cz**.

+You can also try one of my profiles on social networks, you'll find them at [imory.tk](http://imory.tk)

 ## Pro cechacky (a slovaky)
 Vitej na mem Githubu.
 Vituv 100% osobni profil.
 Vsechny linky najdes na https://imory.tk/